 Revenue is recognized when performance obligations under the terms of a contract with a customer are satisfied.
 The Company recognizes upstream revenue at the point in time when control has been transferred to the customer, generally at the time natural gas reaches an agreed-upon delivery point and collectability is reasonably assured.
-Upstream revenue is generally based upon a fixed price, based on a market index, and is measured as the amount of consideration the Company expects to receive in exchange for the transferring of the natural gas.
+Upstream revenue is based upon a fixed price, based on market pricing, and is measured as the amount of consideration the Company expects to receive in exchange for the transferring of the natural gas.
 The services provided by the gas gathering system take place continuously and as a practical expedient, the revenues are recognized monthly for the volumes that are processed and transported for the upstream producers during that period of time.
-Revenue for the services performed are based on the rates outlined in the cost of service agreement that governs all volumes gathered and processed by the system.
-The gathering rates are adjusted, and fixed annually.
+Revenue for the services performed are based on the rates outlined in the Anchor Shipper Gas Gathering Agreement for Northern Pennsylvania (the "ASGGA") effective January 1, 2024 that governs all volumes gathered and processed by the system.
+The gathering rate is fixed, but is adjusted annually by the Consumer Price Index for All Urban Consumers ("CPI-U") as published by US Bureau of Labor Statistics.
 Typically, the Company sells its natural gas directly to customers, under agreements with payment terms less than 30 days after delivery and 60 days on the revenue generated by the gas gathering system.